Gevorg22/react-gym-journal/README.md

-An application for monitoring power parameters implemented on React JS
+An application for monitoring power parameters implemented on React JS.

 https://gevorg22.github.io/react-gym-journal/